donnywarren/js-functions-lesson/README.md

 1. Write a function that console.logs 'Hello World'
 2. Write a function that console.logs whatever you want it to say
 3. Write a function that prints every number between 1 and 100
-4. Write a function that takes an array of numbers as a parameter and adds each element of that array to a counter and prints the final value of the counter.
+4. Write a function that takes an array of numbers as a parameter and adds each element of that array to a counter and prints the final value of the counter (i.e. the sum of all of the numbers in the array).
 5. Write a function that loops over the following array of WDI students and prints out their name and what class they are currently in.

 ```js